-Common Assessment Tools used by FaCC (and IFS services) support a shared understanding, language and consistent practice across all FaCCs.
-This is complementary to the implementation of the Strengthening families Protecting children Framework for practice (cyjma.qld.gov.au).
+• Common Assessment Tools used by FaCC (and IFS services) support a shared understanding, language and consistent practice across all FaCCs.
+This is complementary to the implementation of the Framework for Practice.

 Brokerage funding

 - Brokerage is available to be used for families who have consented to a service in order to respond to an immediate identified need to reduce risk or increase protective factors that impact on the safety and wellbeing of children and their families. - Brokerage funds must only be used by service providers for families who have consented to a service. - Brokerage funds purchase specialist services or goods that contribute to the overall needs and wellbeing of the child and family consistent with the outcomes and intentions of the intervention. - A brokerage fund of up to 5% of total grant funding is available.